ontodev/robot/docs/validate.md

 ### Unrecognized Rule Type Error

 The rule type indicated is not one of the recognized rule types.
 See: [Validation Rule Syntax](#validation-rule-syntax).

-### Table Not Provided Error

-The name of a `.csv` or `.tsv` file containing the table data to validate must be supplied using the `--table` option of the `validate` command.
-E.g. `robot validate --input myontology.owl --table mytable.csv`.

-### Incorrect Table Format Error

-The name of the file specified using the `--table` option must end in either `.csv` or `.tsv`.

-### Invalid Skip Row Error

-The value of the `--skip-row` option must be an integer.